 Construction at and adjacent to water courses has the potential to affect water quality by increasing total suspended solids (TSS) as a result of erosion and sedimentation.
 Stream crossing best management practices have been developed both provincially and federally and adherence to these guidelines minimizes or eliminates the potential for effects to surface water quality from overhead lines, temporary crossings or works adjacent to water courses.
-Where works include instream construction under wetted conditions the potential for effects to surface water quality occur.
+Where works include instream construction under wetted conditions and/or post rainfall events during spring earthworks prior to revegetation the potential for effects to surface water quality occur.

-The construction of the northern ground electrode and the Keewatinoow Converter Station will require construction activities within watercourses.
+The construction of the northern ground electrode and the Keewatinohk Converter Station will require construction activities within watercourses.
 Construction of the northern ground electrode will require excavation of a trench through and a small unnamed tributary to place the ground electrode ring beneath the stream.
-Development of the Keewatinoow Converter Station will require infilling of a section of a small unnamed stream.
-Both activities have the potential to result in increased TSS and where construction occurs under wetted conditions monitoring of TSS will be undertaken.
+Development of the Keewatinohk Converter Station will require infilling of a section of a small unnamed stream.
+Both activities have the potential to result in increased TSS and where construction occurs under wetted conditions and/or post rainfall events during spring earthworks prior to revegetation monitoring of TSS will be undertaken.

-• The objective is to monitor TSS levels and provide feedback to construction staff facilitating adaptive management to maintain TSS as close to background as possible.
+The objective is to monitor TSS levels and provide feedback to construction staff facilitating adaptive management to maintain TSS as close to background as possible.

-Applicable Project Component(s): Keewatinoow Converter Station Area, Northern Ground Electrode.
+Applicable Project Component(s): Keewatinohk Converter Station Area, Northern Ground Electrode.